Blendify/blender-manual/blender_docs/manual/rigging/armatures/posing/bone_constraints/introduction.rst

 is also mainly available through the *IK Solver* constraint, which is specific to bones.

-For example, a human elbow cannot rotate backward (unless the character has broken his arm), nor to the sides, and its forward and roll rotations are limited in a given range (for example, depending on the rest position of your elbow, it may be from (0 to 160) or from (-45 to 135).
+For example, a human elbow cannot rotate backward (unless the character has broken his arm), nor to the sides, and its forward and roll rotations are limited in a given range.
+(e.g. depending on the rest position of your elbow, it may be from (0 to 160) or from (-45 to 135)).

 So you should apply a *Limit Rotation* constraint to the forearm bone (as the elbow movement is the result of rotating the forearm bone around its root).